Jersyfi/laravel-localization/README.md

 ## How to use

+More information can be found in the original Laravel documentation with version 8.x.
+There you need to know everythin about [Routing](https://laravel.com/docs/8.x/routing) and [Localization](https://laravel.com/docs/8.x/localization).

+When you also want to have translatable models i prefere to use [laravel-translatable](https://github.com/spatie/laravel-translatable) from Spatie.

 ### Routing

 You can redirect to the `default_locale` by accessing the `LocaleController` function called `localize` with the example: